ItsTheNumberH/Town-Of-H/README.md

 ## Framer
 ### **Team: Impostors**

-The Framer is an Impostor that can frame a crewmate to appear as them.\
+The Framer is an Impostor that can frame a crewmate to appear as the frame / another crewmate.\
-The framed target, after a few seconds, appears as the framers character for a specified amount of time.
+The framed target, after a few seconds, appears as the framers character / another character for a specified amount of time.

 ### Game Options
 | Name | Description | Type | Default |